1995parham-learning/python101/README.md

 ## [Count Lines](./count-lines/)

-The example for counting lines of text file with python.
+The example for counting lines of text files with python.
 It dates back to 2014.

 ## [Fibonacci](./fibonacci)